 We recommend seeking out as much personal experience with Pilates as possible prior to beginning the MOVE Instructor Training (MIT) program.
 Instructor candidates can join our MOVE Prep program in the months leading up to the training program.

 The MOVE Prep program allows you to take unlimited online classes and weekly private sessions through MOVE at a reduced rate with the goal of increasing your strength, stamina, and knowledge of Pilates before starting your instructor training.
 Anyone who has committed to joining the instructor training program by completing the MIT application and paying the tuition deposit of $500 can join the prep program.

 How do I apply for the program?

 Anyone interested in pursuing the MIT program should begin by completing an online application.
+Courses run annually in September and January. *Please note that our training program is in-person only in Ann Arbor, Michigan.
 Once we’ve reviewed your information, our program manager will contact you to schedule an in-person or Zoom interview.

 If you would like to enroll in our prep program to gain experience prior to instructor training, you will need to enroll in the main MIT program first and pay the $500 tuition deposit.
 For anyone not doing the prep program first, you will need to pay the tuition deposit six weeks before the program begins AND you should complete at least 60 hours of Pilates work (in-person classes, private sessions, online instruction) on your own prior to the first day of the program.